-It is filled with succulent chunks of lobster meat, packed with three decadent cheeses and drizzled with smooth, pungent truffle oil.
-Therefore it is perfect for this time of year, when we are all indulging and doing a little splurging.
-Besides, our loved ones deserve a divinely rich meal.
+This creamy, luxurious mac is overflowing with succulent chunks of lobster meat, three types cheeses and drizzled with smooth, pungent truffle oil.
+It’s absolutely perfect for this time of year – when we are all indulging and doing a little splurging.
+Besides, our friends and family deserve a divinely rich meal, right!?

-This mac n’ cheese is dreamily cheesy and creamy from the mascarpone, gruyere and fontina cheeses.
+This mac n’ cheese is dreamily cheesy and creamy from the trifecta of cheese, including mascarpone, gruyere and fontina cheeses.